CaseyPrivette/getandcleanproject/README.md

 ### Steps

 After initially downloading and extracting the data I read the include README and codebooks to get an idea of what data was included.
 I then visually inspected to the data in Notepad ++ to get a sense for how the data was structured to determine the best method to read the data into R.

+The raw data appears to be stored in a .txt file with fixed width columns.
+The activity codes are stored in a separate file with a coorsponding number of rows.
+Variable names are not included in the raw data file and will need to be merged from the included codebook.

+### Reading the files into R
+I next created R data frames by reading the txt files into R using the read.table function.